slatex/stexls-vscode-client/README.md

 or directly remove this extension's directory from `~/.vscode/extensions`.

+The extension also generates cache files in the root directory `<root>/.stexls`.
+You can delete this folder at any time.

+The tensorflow model is downloaded to `~/.stexls`.

 # How to compile this yourself

 Install `npx` (Node package manager) on your system.